isomerpages/mti-cap/pages/For Consumers.md

     <label for="accordion1">What cases will the Committee Against Profiteering (CAP) investigate?</label>
     <div>
       <p>The CAP will investigate all allegations of unjustified price increases of essential goods and services that use the Goods and Services Tax (GST) as a cover. </p>
-      <p>A number of factors could lead to price increases, such as an increase in operating costs including wages, utilities, rental, materials. </p>
+      <p>A number of factors could lead to price increases, such as an increase in operating costs including wages, utilities, rental and materials. </p>
-			<p>If a business raises its prices, it is not acceptable for businesses to use the GST increase as the reason for raising prices before the GST implementation, nor is it acceptable for a business to raise prices by more than the GST after the GST implementation, citing the GST as the reason.</p>
+			<p>If a business raises its prices, it is not acceptable for the business to use the GST increase as the reason for raising prices before the GST implementation, nor is it acceptable for a business to raise prices by more than the GST after the GST implementation, citing the GST as the reason.</p>
     </div>
   </li>
 	<li>
     <input type="checkbox" id="accordion2">
     <label for="accordion2">What can I do if I come across a business that has raised prices using the GST increase as a cover?</label>
     <div>
       <p>Raise the matter to the CAP.
-The CAP takes feedback on unjustified price increases of essentials using the GST increase as a cover, seriously. </p>
+The CAP takes feedback on unjustified price increases of essential goods and services   that use the GST increase as a cover, seriously. </p>
       <p>Help us identify errant businesses by providing us with detailed information, including the following:
 				<br>
   •	Details of the business, including name and location